pigman0315/MAN-SF/README.md

 ## Run
 - First, do data preprocessing, `python data_preprocess.py`
-- Then, build input data for model, `python build_intput_data.py`
-	- This operation might take you a while(~10 minutes)
+	- option `--train_size`
-- Finally, you can run it by `python train.py`
+- After doing date preprocessing, you can run it by `python train.py`